sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

     </figure>
 </figure>

+### Attach clockwise (CW) motors

-6. Attach CW motors to the bottom-right and top-left of the drone frame, using 2 black screws for each attachment.
+Attach CW motors to the bottom-right and top-left of the drone frame, using 2 black screws for each attachment.

 <figure class="flow-subfigures">
     <figcaption>Attaching CW Motors</figcaption>